SheGeeks/Frontend-Mentor-Projects/project-tracking-component/README.md

 ### Feedback Request

-This challenge has really piqued my interest in digging deeper into different ways to position layouts.
+This challenge has really piqued my interest in digging deeper into different ways to position images.
 Any resources that were helpful to you around this topic would greatly appreciated!

 ### Continued development

+**6/29 Update** - I came back to this solution to fix a few issues.
+To start, I didn't need to use any positioning properties like I initially thought (and sadly pursued).
+Good old flexbox and an `img` tag was a much easier solution. `Transform` was key in offsetting the image using `scale` and `translate` values.
+All in all, my solution is cleaner with better cross-browser compatibility.
-More practice on posiitioning elements to get faster and comfortable with doing so.
+~~More practice on posiitioning elements to get faster and comfortable with doing so.
 Also intend to work on using responsive typography within these projects.
 I usually don't becase I'm so focused on trying to get the exact design.
-It's tedious and nearly impossible to calculate how things will look beyond the challenge's breakpoints.
+It's tedious and nearly impossible to calculate how things will look beyond the challenge's breakpoints.~~

-In the future, I think I will still continue to getting an exact match with the design and start converting pixel values into their corresponding responsive units.
-What I hope to accomplish with this is design accuracy at the challenge breakpoints, while still allowing the flexibility of a fulyl responsive design.
+~~In the future, I think I will still continue to getting an exact match with the design and start converting pixel values into their corresponding responsive units.
+What I hope to accomplish with this is design accuracy at the challenge breakpoints, while still allowing the flexibility of a fulyl responsive design.~~

-At some point in the future I may come back to this project to do more code cleanup in the stylesheet.
-There were a lot of properties to work with, especially for the mobile menu and just looking at the stylesheet for this project feels overwhelming. 😩 Still proud of myself for getting this done in 2 days.
+~~At some point in the future I may come back to this project to do more code cleanup in the stylesheet.
+There were a lot of properties to work with, especially for the mobile menu and just looking at the stylesheet for this project feels overwhelming. 😩 Still proud of myself for getting this done in 2 days.~~

 ### Useful resources